jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 If you do not plan to use JBoss Developer Studio, you should install JBoss Forge version 1.0.0.Final or later.
 Follow the instructions at [Installing Forge](https://docs.jboss.org/author/display/FORGE/Installation).

-Open a command line and navigate to the root directory of this quickstart.
+Open a command prompt and navigate to the root directory of this quickstart.

 Launch Forge by typing the following command: